-A casserole is simply a dish that is cooked slowly in the oven1.
-Casserole dishes were very common in the 1950’s including the classic “Green Bean Casserole” made popular by Campbell’s © soup2.
-Those cooks in the 1950’s new what they were doing, as casseroles look very fancy but really are pretty simple!
-Therefore, I wanted to share this new casserole dish with you.
-Mark this recipe because the next time you need to host dinner, this is sure to be a crowd-pleaser!
+A casserole is simply a dish that is cooked slowly in the oven and this low FODMAP chicken and rice casserole is no different!
+Casserole dishes were very common in the 1950’s including the classic “Green Bean Casserole” made popular by Campbell’s© soup.
+Those cooks in the 1950’s knew what they were doing, as casseroles look very fancy but really were pretty simple!
+However, they didn’t know what the low FODMAP diet was back then and they certainly didn’t have a guide to the low FODMAP diet like we do now.
+Therefore, many classic casseroles aren’t exactly the most IBS-friendly, which is exactly why we made this one!
+It is definitely registered dietitian approved.

 Low FODMAP Spanish Chicken and Rice Casserole